electric-sql/archived-electric-next/docs/about.md

 ### New system

-At the time of writing this document, we are very early in the development of `electric-next`.
+At the time of writing this document, we are early in the development of `electric-next`.
 The repo was created on the 1st July 2024.
-However, you can already sync partial subsets of data from a Postgres database into a wide variety of clients and environments.
+As a clean re-write, there are many things not-yet supported.

-This includes:
+However, even just with the first release of `electric-next` you can already sync partial subsets of data from a Postgres database into a wide variety of clients and environments, for example:

 - syncing data into local apps using the [JavaScript](/api/clients/js) and [Elixir](/api/clients/elixir) clients
 - replacing hot-path data fetching and database queries in apps using [React](/api/connectors/react), [MobX](/api/connectors/mobx) and [TanStack](/api/connectors/tanstack)